 Southwest Corridor Park

-Southwest Corridor Park - Bookshelf
+Southwest Corridor Park - History

 In the 1950's and 1960's, plans were developed for a 12-lane highway along the railroad right-of-way between Boston and Rte.
 128, and on into Cambridge.
 The residents of the affected areas, including Jamaica Plain, Roxbury, South End, Back Bay, and Cambridge, protested against the destruction of their neighborhoods by the planned highway.